 Ancient Greece thronged with holidays, sacrifices and events throughout the year.
 It’s no surprise that there was one such festival in the the mid-winter period.
 The Haloa was celebrated towards the end of the Attic month of Poseidon.

 This corresponds to late December in the modern calendar.
 It was a festival where women were front and centre and expected to behave in a way you might find surprising.
-I recorded a podcast on this which goes into more detail, you can find it at the bottom of the piece.

 Around 11 miles northwest of Athens is the site of Eleusis, famous for the Eleusian Mysteries.
 It was at Eleusis where the sanctuary to Demeter was to be found.
 This was a substantial site with several buildings as you can see from the illustration below.